Creating opportunities for people to learn and achieve their goals.

 - A Bachelors degree (or higher) in a Human Service related field.
 A non-related degree, with at least 25 upper division courses in a human service field, will be considered.

 - Coursework in Applied Behavior Analysis, Learning, AND Child Development is required.
-If you have not had this coursework, but otherwise meet the degree qualifications, you will be required to complete an online Registered Behavior Technician (RBT) training course, as well as a hands-on assessment with a BCBA.
+If you have not had this coursework, but otherwise meet the degree qualifications, you will be required to complete an online Registered Behavior Technician (RBT) training course, before applying for your HI Certificate.
+Additionally, you will have a hands-on assessment with a BCBA within 30-days.

 - A minimum of one year and 1040 hours supervised experience, working specifically with children with developmental disabilities: intellectual/learning disabilities, Autism, Down syndrome, cerebral palsy, epilepsy or other closely-related conditions.